Desiccator

 What is a desiccator?

-The storage of solids under vacuum and above a desiccant such as calcium chloride stored at the bottom causes the removal of water or volatile solvents in order to be able to determine the yield correctly afterwards or to avoid impurities in subsequent analytical investigations.
+Storing solids under vacuum and above a desiccant stored in the bottom, such as calcium chloride, has the effect of removing water or volatile solvents so that the yield can subsequently be determined correctly or to avoid contamination in subsequent analytical studies.

 Literature source: